EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 ## Job log files

-When a job is submitted to a back-end, a log file is created within an `ondemand-slurm-logs` directory within your home directory on the Open OnDemand host.
+When a job is submitted to a back-end, a log file is created within an `ondemand-slurm-logs` directory within your home directory on the Open OnDemand VM.

 Log files have name `sbatch-YYYYMMDD-HHMMSS_OPEN_ONDEMAND_CLUSTER_NAME`.
 For example, `sbatch-20240807-082901-nsh_tenant_gpu_desktop01`.